|

 (Classic Nepali Grilled Lamb Skewers)

-2 lbs. boneless lamb, cut into 1-in cubes
+2 lbs. boneless lamb, cut into 1-in cubes (pork can also be used)

 Melted butter for basting